 The Keto-Fad | Fact or Fiction?

 A narrative review written by Professor Tim Noakes and Johann Windt, which was published in 2016, aims to provide clinicians with a broad overview of the effects of LCHF diets on body weight, glycaemic control, and cardiovascular risk factors while addressing some common concerns and misconceptions.
-The conclusion as made from this study states that although LCHF diets may not be suitable for everyone, available evidence shows this eating plan to be a safe and efficacious dietary option to be considered.
+The conclusion made from this study states that although LCHF diets may not be suitable for everyone, available evidence shows this eating plan to be a safe and efficacious dietary option to be considered.
 The Dietary Guidelines for Americans (DGA) recommend a total carbohydrate intake of 45-65% of total energy per day.
-Any carbohydrate intake less than 45% of the total energy, is considered to be a reduced carbohydrate diet/lifestyle.
+Any carbohydrate intake of less than 45% of the total energy, is considered to be a reduced carbohydrate diet/lifestyle.
 But why do individuals follow LCHF or Keto-diets?
 One of the main understandings is due to the leptin and ghrelin hormone balances.
 Leptin hormone contributes to the feeling of satiety while ghrelin contributes to the feeling of hunger.
-Leptin levels may be improved by an increased intake of omega-3 fatty acids, which is often something that naturally occurs in an LCHF lifestyle or KD.
-Therefore, some individuals suffer from fewer cravings, making it easier to control their calorie intake when wanting to shed some weight.
-With all the diet trends, I have experienced that individuals will often try something for a short period of time, but it is important to plan for the long hall and find something that is appropriate for the entire family.
+Leptin levels may be improved by an increased intake of omega-3 fatty acids, which is often something that naturally occurs in a LCHF lifestyle or KD.
+Therefore, some individuals suffer from less cravings, making it easier to control their calorie intake when wanting to shed some weight.
+With all the diet trends, I have experienced that individuals will often try something for a short period of time, but it is important to plan for the long-term future and find something that is appropriate for the entire family.

 1. Kossof, EH, Zupec-Kania, BA, Amark, PE, Ballaban-Gil, KR, Bergqvist, AGC, et al. Optimal clinical management of children receiving the ketogenic diet: Recommendations of the International Ketogenic Diet Study Group.
 Epilepsia: 1-14, 2008.